crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 The missing step is to identify the best model from all of our experiments.
-While we could manually look at all the mean performance metrics and pick the best one, Pycaret provides a function to do this for us.
+While we could manually look at all the mean performance metrics and pick the best one, PyCaret provides a function to do this for us.

 ```python
 best_model = automl(optimize = 'AUC')
 ```

-Pycaret also provides methods to investigate the model in more detail.
+PyCaret also provides methods to investigate the model in more detail.
 The main tool you want to use is `evaluate_model`.
 This function provides a number of plots that help to understand the model performance - from AUC curves to confusion matrices, learning curves and model dimensions.